-Finally, the P&C, and sub-committees, Events Support and Canteen Committee, have included details of their organisations.
-I encourage you to become involved with these groups.
+Finally, the Parents and Citizens Association (P&C) have included details of their activities.
+I encourage you to become involved in a variety of areas.
 Our boys benefit enormously from their wonderful contributions.

 May your time at Epping Boys High School be rewarding, enriching and enjoyable.